2003 Euro-Asia Masters Challenge – Event 1

-The 2003 Euro-Asia Masters Challenge – Event 1 was an invitational professional non-ranking snooker held in Hong Kong in August 2003.
+The 2003 Euro-Asia Masters Challenge – Event 1 was an invitational professional non-ranking snooker tournament held in Hong Kong in August 2003.

 Featuring eight players in two groups of four, James Wattana defeated Ken Doherty 6–4 in the final to win the £30,000 prize.
+It was Wattana's first notable title win since the 1995 Thailand Open.
+His break of 131 against Stephen Hendry in the semi-finals was the highest of the tournament.